Priority Care Centres

-Eligible patients can be identified through a range of pathways including by a SA Health emergency department or SA Ambulance Service clinician, a general practitioner or through SA Health Local Health Network related community based services.
+Eligible patients can be identified through a range of pathways including by a SA Health emergency department, SA Ambulance Service clinician, general practitioners and through community services.

 Are you interested in receiving care from a Priority Care Centre?

-The service prioritises people who need their care urgently and may be offered to you by:
+The service prioritises people who need their care urgently and may be offered to you if appropriate by: